PredictBigDataProj/Predict-Athlete/readme.md

   <img src="https://render.com/images/deploy-to-render-button.svg" alt="Deploy to Render">
 </a>

+# Project Scope and Purpose
+This project aims to assist aspiring footballers in identifying the most suitable playing position and league based on their physical and performance statistics.
+Using machine learning and statistical analysis, the system evaluates user-provided attributes and compares them against a dataset of professional players to deliver personalized insights.

+#Key Features

+- Position Prediction Model: A supervised learning model predicts the most suitable position (e.g., striker, midfielder, defender) for a user based on attributes like speed, stamina, strength, passing accuracy, etc.
+- League-Specific Insights: Interactive graphs and visualizations provide an in-depth look into trends and average stats within various top leagues, helping users understand where they best fit.
+- League Suitability Estimator: Based on the user's position, nationality, and stats, the system recommends the most compatible football leagues, using comparative analysis across all professional players in that role.

 | Terminal Command                | Description                                                                               |
 | ------------------------------- | ----------------------------------------------------------------------------------------- |
 | pip install -r requirements.txt | Initialises all requirements based on the requirements.txt file in the project directory. |